docker-mailserver/docker-mailserver/docs/content/examples/use-cases/external-relay-only-mailserver.md

     **Requirements:**

     - A _public server_ with a static IP, like many VPS providers offer.
 It will only relay mail to DMS, no mail is stored on this system.
-    - A _private server_ (eg: a local system at home) that will run DMS.
+    - A _private server_ (e.g.: a local system at home) that will run DMS.
     - Both servers are connected to the same network via a VPN (_optional convenience for trust via the `mynetworks` setting_).

     ---

     The guide below will assume the VPN is setup on `192.168.2.0/24` with:

-    - The _public server_ using `192.168.2.2`
+    - The _public server_ is using `192.168.2.2`
-    - The _private server_ using `192.168.2.3`
+    - The _private server_ is using `192.168.2.3`

 The goal of this guide is to configure a _public server_ that can receive inbound mail and relay that over to DMS on a _private server_, which can likewise submit mail outbound through a _public server_ or service.

-The primary motivation is to keep your mail storage private, instead of storing to disk unencrypted on a VPS host.
+The primary motivation is to keep your mail storage private instead of storing it to disk unencrypted on a VPS host.

 ## DNS setup